-A flower oil is a remedy that has integrated the healing properties of fresh plants preserving and concentrating these qualities in liquid form.
-I believe flower oils can be effective and that energetically they are more in alignment with our own bodies electrical system.
+A flower oil is a remedy that has infused the properties of fresh plants preserving and concentrating their qualities in liquid form.
+I believe flower oils can be effective and that energetically they are in alignment with our own bodies electrical system.
 Have you ever considered that any product you use on your skin and hair is absorbed into your internal organs?

 Picking Fresh Ingredients

 In making my oils, I use fresh ingredients.
 This makes it a seasonal activity.
 I pick the flowers and leaves during their growing season ensuring to leave a greater amount growing than I take.
 Here is a list of fresh plants that have been explored: